SINTEF/dlite/doc/user_guide/environment_variables.md

   - **DLITE_ATEXIT_FREE**: Free memory at exit.
 This might be useful to avoid getting false positive when tracking down memory leaks with tools like valgrind.

+  - **DLITE_BEHAVIOR_<name>**: Enables/disables the behavior `<name>`.

+    The empty string or any of the following values will enable the behavior:
+    "true", ".true.", "on", "yes", 1

+    Any of the following values will disable the behavior:
+    "false", ".false.", "off", "no", 0

 ### Specific paths
 These environment variables can be used to provide additional search